Visual & Media Arts Faculty

 B.A.
 University of California, Santa Cruz, Ph.D.
 University of Southern California

-He is the co-author (with Adriana de Souza e Silva) of Net Locality: Why Location Matters in a Networked World (Blackwell, 2011) and the author of The Urban Spectator: American Concept-cities From Kodak to Google (Dartmouth, 2010).
+Eric Gordon is a researcher and game designer who investigates how games and social media can enhance civic learning and local engagement.
+He is the executive director of the Engagement Lab and an associate professor in the department of Visual and Media Arts at Emerson College.
+He is the co-author (with Adriana de Souza e Silva) of the book Net Locality: Why Location Matters in a Networked World (2011) and the author of the Urban Spectator: American Concept-cities from Kodak to Google (2010).

 VMA Department news